Charles-McNay/Rail_Incident_Analysis/README.md

 Freight train derailments are far more common than the general public is aware of and generally only gain media attention if the derailment affects a large number of people.[^1]

-The Association of American Railroads claim that 99.9% of hazardous material reaches it's destination without incident.[^2]
+The Association of American Railroads claim that 99.9% of hazardous material reaches its destination without incident.[^2]

 - More than 3.1 billion tons of hazmat transported in the US every year.[^3] Over 80% of all hazmat shipments are by rail.[^4]